-Karviná 2018
+Karviná 2023

-Field of study: Informatics, management

-Key words: Information management, information society, data, information, knowledge.

-Anotation: The study distance text was created as part of project CZ.02.2.69 / 0.0. / versity in Opava".
+Field of study: Informatics, management Key words: Information management, information society, data, information, know-ledge.
+Anotation: This innovative study distance text is based on a script that was created within the project CZ.02.2.69/0.0./0.0/16_015/0002400 "Development of education at the Silesian University in Opava".

-0.0 / 16_015 / 0002400 "Development of Education at the Silesian Uni-

 Emphasis will be put on information management and related issues of data processing, information and knowledge processing and use.
-After learning about the definitions, roles, and roles of information management, other chapters are devoted to basic concepts such as data, information, knowledge, and documents.
-Further, the study text focuses on information support, information sources, acquisition, search and management of information, and a chapter dealing with the organization's information strategy, ICT management models and information systems in organizations.
+After learning about the definitions, roles, and roles of information ma- nagement, other chapters are devoted to basic concepts such as data, in- formation, knowledge, and documents.
+Further, the study text focuses on information support, information sources, acquisition, search and ma- nagement of information, and a chapter dealing with the organization's information strategy, ICT management models and information systems in organizations.
 An in-depth part is also devoted to the issue of ICT in innovation as a support for increasing the company 's performance and trends in current information management.